Posted by Janine Griffiths

 The first people you should inform when your loved one is moving to a care home are family and friends, as they can be a fantastic source of support during this transition.

 If you're close with your friends and family, they may already know about the upcoming move to a care home.
-If not, it's important to share the exact date and location with them so they can provide the support and assistance you both might need during this time.
+If not, it's important to share the exact date and location with them so they can provide the support you need.

 You should also update their details on the electoral register.
 The easiest way to do this is to use the Register to Vote service on GOV.UK to update their address.
 You will need their National Insurance number, but you can still register without this if you don’t have it.
 Failing to update their address on the electoral roll could result in a fine so be sure to do this.